JacobFischer/ts-typed-routes/README.md

 # ts-typed-routes

-Routes built and re-usable with typesafe parameters.
+Routes built and re-usable with type-safe parameters.

+TODO: re-write most of this

 ## Examples